-Nearly a Mile of Lake Huron Shoreline to Become a Permanent Public Preserve
+Nearly a Mile of Lake Huron Shoreline Becomes a Permanent Public Preserve

 Alabaster Township will continue to work closely with Huron Pines to finalize a management plan for the property which will include enhanced trails and improved access to Lake Huron for residents, visitors and future generations.

-- Conserve 145 acres and nearly a mile of Lake Huron shore
+- Conserves 145 acres and nearly a mile of Lake Huron shore

-- Create a public space for people to enjoy nature for generations to come
+- Creates a public space for people to enjoy nature for generations to come

-- Provide direct and safe public access to Lake Huron
+- Provides direct and safe public access to Lake Huron

-- Build new trail connections between the Alabaster Township Bike Path and Arboretum and Lake Huron
+- Provides new trail connections between the Alabaster Township Bike Path and Arboretum and Lake Huron

-- Preserve essential habitat for migratory birds in one of the most important migration pathways in North America
+- Preserves essential habitat for migratory birds in one of the most important migration pathways in North America

 Huron Pines bought the coastal property in 2020 as a temporary measure to take it off the real estate market for commercial sale.
 The purchase was made possible with a short-term loan from The Conservation Fund.
 Our organization worked closely with Alabaster Township to establish land management processes, raise funds for the property, secure public support and submit the grant proposal to the Michigan Natural Resources Trust Fund.